Handling Radioactive Materials Safely

 For an emergency (Remember that an emergency only exists if there's fire, explosion or the risk of serious injury)

-Call Public Safety first.
+Call Campus Safety and Security first.
 Call 911 from a campus phone

 During normal working hours, also call Radiation Safety at 4-6238